KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

     ----  ---
     Kevin  36

-I already have very detailed writeup for `pscustomobject` that you should go read after this one.
+I already have very detailed write up for `pscustomobject` that you should go read after this one.
 It builds on a lot of the thing learned here.

 ## Saving to CSV
-All the reasons you struggle with getting a hashtable to save to a CSV are the same as the default view I just talked about above.
+Struggling with getting a hashtable to save to a CSV is one of the difficulties that was referring to above.
 Convert your hashtable to a `pscustomobject` and it will save correctly to CSV.
 It helps if you start with a `pscustomobject` so the column order is preserved.
 But you can do this if needed.

     $person | ForEach-Object{[pscustomobject]$_} | Export-CSV -Path $path

-Again, check out my writeup on using a `pscustomobject`.
+Again, check out my write up on using a `pscustomobject`.

 ## Saving a nested hashtable to file